nervosnetwork/docs/docs/getting-started/run-node.md

 ```
 </details>

-If you want to start a node that can connect to the testnet, you can specify the `testnet` paramter:
+**For testnet user:** If you want to start a node that can connect to the testnet, you can specify the `testnet` paramter:
 ```shell
 ckb init -C ckb-testnet --spec testnet && \
 cd ckb-testnet